Note: Is English not your first language? We have translated our Metadata Guidelines into a few different languages

 Titles are concise, factual descriptions of your assets that help customers find your content while providing useful information about each work.
 A good asset title is relevant, simple, and appropriate.

 What are the requirements for a title on Eezy?

-Titles should be unique and specific to the asset - no duplicate titles.
+Titles should be specific to the asset.
 Titles should be 3 to 8 words long, contain less than 70 characters, and have the first letter of each word capitalized (excluding small words like “of” and “the”).
 Titles can include periods, commas, dashes, and apostrophes, but no other special characters.

 Abstract Colored Cubes Background